EmanuelAlmirante/Tamanna_Tech_Challenge/README.md

 # Tamanna Tech Challenge

 This application is an interview calendar API.
-It exposes endpoints to create interviewers and candidates and

 ### Necessary Tools: